usablica/liaar/README.md

 <p align="center"><img src='http://usablica.github.io/liaar/images/pinocchio.jpg' /></p>

+##Install

+Issue following command:

+     pip install liaar

+Above command installs all dependecies automatically.
+Then use following command to run the liaar:

+    liaar

 ##How to use?

 You should create directories as resources’ namespace and place JSON files inside them as API methods.